algorandfoundation/docs/docs/get-details/dapps/smart-contracts/guidelines.md

 * Remember that smart contracts and smart signatures **CANNOT KEEP SECRETS** and **MUST NOT USE PASSWORDS**:
     * Everything that a smart contract operates on is made public to everyone on the blockchain.
 In particular, any input and output of the smart contract is public.
 (This is the case for all major blockchains.)
     * Oracles might be used but like for randomness beacons above, the exact trust model need to be studied in a lot of details.
 For example, Intel SGX may or may not be appropriate in certain cases, due to its known vulnerabilities.
     * Direct or indirect uses of passwords by smart contracts or smart signatures are 99.9% of the time insecure.
 If your dApp uses password, we strongly recommend that a cryptography expert fully review the design.
-Most of the documentation and examples of the Internet are wrong or misleading.
+Most of the documentation and examples on the Internet are wrong or misleading.
 (As an example amongst many others, looking for PBKDF2 will give examples with number of iterations is only 1,024 which is completely inadequate.)
 * Remember that smart contract and smart signatures **CANNOT** interact by themselves with the outside world:
     * Smart contracts and smart signatures can only read on-chain data.
     * Oracles may provide a way for them to interact with the outside world.
 But as for the randomness beacon above, it is necessary to study the trust model.